avilla03/Breast-Cancer-Detection-Project/README.md

 # About Me
 My name is Andrew Villapudua, a student at UC San Diego in La Jolla, California.
-I am a third year student (at the time of writing this) studying Math-CS.
-I have been running competitively for 4 in both highschool and at the division 1 level, and my hobbies include surfing, skating, and video games.
-Recently, I have grown an interest for deep learning models which has invoked my study in this field.
+I am a third year student studying Math-CS.
+I have been running competitively for the past 4 years at both the highschool level and division 1 level, and my hobbies include surfing, skating, and weight lifting.
+Recently, I have grown an interest for deep learning models with the rise of Chat-GPT and other chat bots.
+As I progressed in school, I often question the practicality of what I learn, and how the theories we are forced to master resonate with the real-world.
+This project alleviates this concern, as the work of a medical student with decades of practice can be replicated by a network a third-year undergrad created.
 - My [LinkedIn](https://www.linkedin.com/in/andrew-villapudua-998b7425b/)
 - My [Instagram](https://www.instagram.com/andrewvillapuada/)
 - My Email: andrewvillapudua02@gmail.com